NethServer/docs/administrator-manual/en/webtop4.rst

 Web interface
 -------------

-The login to the web application is always with simple user name and password, no matters how many mail domains are configured.
+The login method to the web application is with a simple user name and password, regardless of how many mail domains are configured.

 **Example**